smcclatchy/introductory-statistics-with-r/_episodes/09-loading-data.md

 - "Install and load packages."
 - "Locate files in a file and directory hierarchy."
 - "Read in data from a .csv file into a data frame."
+- "Describe a data frame."
+- "Subset a data frame."
 keypoints:
 - ""
 - ""